 In 2016, a new cruise terminal was inaugurated only a 5-minute walk from the city center.
 It is located at Muelle Norte quay, and features a 395 m berth and the largest cruise terminal building in the Canaries, with a huge check-in hall with 50 desks, a large waiting hall, and parking for buses and taxi ranks.
 In case your cruise ship docks here, Plaza de España and the city center will be on your left, only a 5-minute walk from the terminal.

 - The currency in the Canary Islands is EURO (€) like in the rest of Spain.
 Local currency and credit cards are widely accepted.
 ATMs (telebanco and cajero in Spanish) and currency exchange are available downtown.

 - The port of Santa Cruz de Tenerife is not to be mixed with the Port of Los Cristianos (Puerto Los Cristianos), another Tenerife port that is located in the town of Los Cristianos, in the south of the island.

 - The Canary Islands are part of Spain and thus European Union, however, they enjoy some exceptions in the fiscal and economic areas and are outside the VAT area.
-Instead, they are within the Canary Islands Special Zone (ZEC), a low-tax zone (they pay only around a 4% corporate tax instead of 30% of the general tax rate).
+Instead, they are within the Canary Islands Special Zone (ZEC), a low-tax zone.
 What does it mean for cruise passengers?
 If you plan to shop for watches, perfumes and other goods, Santa Cruz de Tenerife is a paradise!